The BEST Pico de Gallo recipe! This easy recipe is made with just 6 ingredients and is packed with amazing flavor.

 The key to adjusting the spice level in Pico de Gallo is the jalapeno.
 For a spicy salsa, use the entire jalapeno, including the seeds and membrane.
 For a mild salsa, completely remove all the seeds and membrane.
 You can also use more than one jalapeno or choose to omit it, altogether.

-The most common way to serve it is as a salsa with tortilla chips, but it is also delicious on tacos, nachos, burgers, quesadillas, tostadas, on top of grilled chicken or fish, and mixed into guacamole.
+The most common way to serve Pico de Gallo is as a salsa with tortilla chips, but it is also delicious on tacos, nachos, burgers, quesadillas, tostadas, on top of grilled chicken or fish, and mixed into guacamole.
+These are some of our favorite recipes to pair it with!

 - Creamy Chicken Enchiladas